yonasBSD/nerdlog/README.md

 ^ All of those can be solved by having a separate machine and syncing all log files to it (just plain log files, nothing fancy).

+## How is it different from [lnav](https://lnav.org/)?

+It actually differs in a lot of ways.
+From what I know, lnav was primarily implemented as a local log viewer (I mean, to read logs on the same machine where lnav is running, which can obviously be accessed over ssh), and it does a pretty good job on this.
+And while the feature to read logs from a remote server was implemented later on, it's still not possible to e.g. query logs by a time range and filter them without lnav actually downloading the whole log file, which might be huge.

+Nerdlog, on the other hand, was remote-first from the beginning.
+It is lazer-focused on being super efficient while querying logs from multiple remote machines, filtering them by time range and a pattern, and drawing the chart for the whole time range.